engelsun/leogaming-test-task/README.md

 ```
 src\main\java\com\engelsun\leogamingtesttask\Main.java
 ```
-#### - Then you will see in the console an output like this snippet:
+#### - Then you will see in the console an output like this snippet three times:
 ![screenshot_5](https://user-images.githubusercontent.com/26378027/43102106-e03bc172-8ed2-11e8-816e-92c8730c1a8a.png)

 #### 4. If you want more tests, you will may send a POST requests via apps like Postman on the url: